theoapps/tphil.github.io/_posts/privacy-policy-molotavs.md

 Molotavs to Midnight Privacy Policy

-This app collects zero data from the user's device :)
+This app respects your privacy and does not collect any of your data.